bruceravel/demeter/documentation/Athena/plot/etc.rst

 ------------------------

 The Plot menu provides a few more ways to control how your data are displayed.
-The :quoted:`Save last plot as` submenu allows you to send the most recent plot to a PNG or PDF file.
+The :guilabel:`Save last plot as` submenu allows you to send the most recent plot to a PNG or PDF file.
 You will be prompted for a filename, then the most recent plot will be written to that file in the format specified.
 Currently, only PNG and PDF are supported.
 Saving to a file does not work for quad plots – you'll have to rely on a screen-capture tool for that.

 Finally, you have the option of directing the on-screen plot to one of four terminals.
 The selected terminal, number 1 by default, is updated